anthillsocial/suitcase/README.md

-# suitcase
+# Suitcase
 Stepper motor controlled by audio frequency using a RAspberry Pi.
-Created for Kypros Kypriano: www.electronicsunset.org Released under a GPL V2 Licence.
+Created 2016 for Kypros Kyprianou: www.electronicsunset.org
+Released under a GPL Licence.

+The code (in development):

+- Reads an audio file.
+- Splits the file into left and right channels.
+- Detects audio frequencies from the left channel.
+- Outputs stepper motor control messages depending on frequency.

+The project was designed to synchronise an audio track with movements of a stepper motor.

 ## The hardware
 All ordered from www.robotShop.com